Donor advised funds: A smart way to manage your giving

 - Flexibility: DAFs allow you to recommend the amount and timing of grants to qualified charitable organizations, including other tax-exempt public nonprofit organizations, US religious organizations, and US-qualified domestic and foreign charities.
 You can also delay decisions on where your money is going until you develop a more thoughtful and impactful giving strategy.

 - Growth: Let’s say you hold securities that have appreciated significantly.
 By donating the securities to a DAF, you will not owe the potential capital gains tax on the appreciation, and can give yourself time to decide when and where to make your charitable donations.
-Between the time you make a donation to a DAF and when you finalize your giving strategy, the donated assets can be invested, with the potential to grow tax-free.
+Between the time you make a donation to a DAF and when you finalize your giving strategy, the donated assets can be invested, with the potential to grow federal income tax-free.

 - Streamlining: Some DAFs streamline your paperwork and administer disbursements, providing you with necessary documentation to claim a federal income tax deduction.3 You will also receive regular statements listing gifts, grants, fees, and investment performance for your records.